 Selection of publications

-He has also worked on a variety of design projects in the Greater Mekong Sub-region, particularly Vietnam, Timor-Leste and Latin America.
-An interesting recent project was the design of an English language curriculum for the Marine Training Centre, Kiribati, and for the construction industry in Saudi Arabia.
+In addition, he has worked on a variety of design projects in the Greater Mekong Sub-region, particularly Vietnam, Timor-Leste and Latin America.
+Interesting projects elsewhere include the design of English language curricula such as for the Marine Training Centre, Kiribati, and for the construction industry in Saudi Arabia.

 He is currently Treasurer of ALANZ, the Applied Linguistics Association of New Zealand, and has previously been President.

 As well as serving on a number of editorial boards he is co-editor of Reading in a Foreign Language.